YCloudYUSA/yusaopeny-project/docs/bootstrap-5-migration/SPRINT_PLAN.md

    - Test camp menu
    - Test integration with Camp Finder (still on Bootstrap 4, should work)

+> [!NOTE]
-**Note:** Activity Finder and Camp Finder are still isolated on Bootstrap 4
+> Activity Finder and Camp Finder are still isolated on Bootstrap 4
 - Test that program/camp pages work with isolated finders
 - No conflicts between Bootstrap 5 pages and Bootstrap 4 finders